isxuowo/mcwiki/Electric-Lamp.md

 The Electric Lamp produces light in a 30 block radius- double that of glowstone.
-Requires redstone to activate.
 Uses 8 kW.
+Can be controlled by redstone, but the Redstone Control State needs to be toggled with the Multimeter.

 | Item | Recipe | Items |
 |------|--------|-------|